Jason-Murray/.vscode/README.md

 Warnings, nameserver setting, etc.

 ### SSH ForwardAgent not working
-https://serverfault.com/a/404453
+Make sure keys are added to agent on local: https://serverfault.com/a/404453

+Still not working, disable remote SSH agent fudger in VSCode settings: remote.SSH.enableAgentForwarding

+Then kill remote VSCode server on workspace from command palette.

 ### SSH to workspace dropping very frequently with broken pipe
 OpenVPN must allow more than one connection per client if you are using 2 machines on the VPN.